-Kat Mariaca Studio was born out of the idea that stuff happens and it is not always pretty but if you look hard enough you can usually find a story in it once you stop trying to pretty it up for the neighbors and the children.
+Kat Mariaca Studio was born out of the idea that stuff happens and it is not always pretty but if you look hard enough you can usually find a story in it once you stop trying to pretty it up for the neighbors and the kids.

 It turns out that a lot of people loved The Complication of Sisters and in addition to buying the book, they began to ask for cards and prints of some of the stories.
-So she re-worked the stories into card and print format.
+So I re-worked the stories into card and print format.

 And kind of fell into the greeting card industry.

 Today, I create a number of distinct lines, each with its own theme, voice and style.
 These include:

 Postal Notes Greetings, the backbone of Kat Mariaca Studio, has cards for every occasion,

 Let's Pretend (it didn't happen) offers laugh-out-loud (and often cringe-worthy) Story Cards about all the things we've done that we wish everyone would forget,

 Sage Street Greetings is a line of real cards for real life.
 It addresses important life events such as addiction and divorce,